 - is she cheating or am i paranoid

-- is my girlfriend cheating or am i paranoid
+- is she cheating on me or am i paranoid